tspooner/rsrl/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update tests as appropriate and adhere to the angularjs commit message conventions (see [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153)).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)